purton-tech/cloak/www/content/blog/rust-on-nails/index.md

 ![You are on Nails](./yay-your-on-nails.png)

 To build a web application you need to make architecture decisions across a range of topics.
-The beauty of Ruby on Rails is that it makes those decisions for you.
-The disadvantage of Ruby on Rails is your code can become brittle making even small changes scary.
-Rust fixes the problems with Ruby but doesn't have a Rails style opinionated framework.
-Until now that is.
+The beauty of [Ruby on Rails](https://rubyonrails.org/) or [Django](https://www.djangoproject.com/) is that they make those decisions for you so you can start building your web application straight away.
+They also back those decisions up with great documentation.

-Rust on Nails is a framework leveraging existing solutions that fulfill the needs of a full stack development.
-It's set of design decisions built up with over 2 years experience using Rust to build web products.
+**Rust on Nails** is a framework leveraging existing solutions that fulfill the needs of a full stack development.
+We look at each decision that needs to be made then pull in solutions and package everything up so that it works together.
+It's an opinionated framework and it's how Cloak was built see the [Cloak Github Repo](https://github.com/purton-tech/cloak).

+Here's a breakdown of the services, decisions and best practices covered.

 1. [Development Environment as Code](#development-environment-as-code)
 1. [The Web Server and Routing](#the-web-server-and-routing)